diagnostic lens trilogy

 the offer

-The public offer is the written artifact.
+The public offer is the written artifact system.

 The material on this page — the public papers, the core models, the deeper monograph, the books, and the builds — is the intellectual infrastructure behind that offer.
-It exists to make the public logic behind the written artifact legible.
+It exists to make the public logic behind the artifact system legible.